 Formatting & Linting

-Guide to using Biome for code quality
+Guide to using OXC (oxlint + oxfmt) for code quality

 Key Features

-- Zero-config: Works out of the box with sensible defaults
+- Zero Config: Works out of the box with sensible defaults

 Running Linting & Formatting